gis-ops/tutorials/pgrouting/pgrouting-pleasant-hiking.md

 Congratulations for completing this tutorial.
 By now you will have learnt how to set up and use the PostgREST web API to return height values from a digital elevation model.

-Please feel free to get in touch with us at **enquiry[at]gis-ops.com** if you have any further questions, need support or have ideas for other tutorials on PostgREST!
+Please feel free to get in touch with us at **enquiry[at]gis-ops.com** if you have any further questions, need support or have ideas for other tutorials on pgRouting & ecosystem!